seokju-lee/seokju-lee.github.io/_projects/manipulator.markdown

 description: Modeling and Kinematic Control of a 6-DOF Robot Manipulator
 date: 2021-12-31
 img: /assets/img/projects/manipulator/manipulator.png
-tags: [Robot Control & Simulators]
+category: Robot Control & Simulators
+tags: [MATLAB, Simulink, Kinematics]
 summary: "This is a short one-line summary.
 Add a thumbnail at `assets/img/projects/<project>/...` and edit front-matter."
 ---